What is Technical Analysis Software?

 The negatives of client-based architecture:

-- The size of the data download is very large, especially for real-time data streams
+- The size of the data download is enormous, especially for real-time data streams.

 Ultimately, the deciding factor is the ability to create, backtest, and forecast trading systems.

 This architecture type means that there is no client software to download and install, and all the stock exchange data resides on the vendor’s servers in the cloud.
 The charting and visualization are all stored and computed in the cloud, and only the chart to want to visualize is streamed to your client device.